Manual Chapter : Introducing Access Policy Manager SAML Support

 When BIG-IP is configured as a SAML SP, it can send the artifacts it receives to a URL that the IdP specifies for resolving artifacts into assertions.

-Benefits of using APM for SAML support
+About the benefits of using APM for SAML support

 - Access Policy Manager as a SAML Identity Provider (IdP)

-- When you use Access Policy Manager(APM) as a SAML IdP, APM can authenticate and generate assertions for a user who can then gain access to resources protected by SAML.
+- When you use Access Policy Manager(APM®) as a SAML IdP, APM can authenticate and generate assertions for a user who can then gain access to resources protected by SAML.
 APM provides SAML assertions (claims) that service providers verify and consume.
 In this role, APM acts as an authentication server and provides single sign-on to service provider resources.

 - Access Policy Manager as a SAML Service Provider (SP)